-- 5 The work of the Director of Connectional Ministries (DCM) is defined in the United Methodist - 6 Book of Discipline.
-It includes stewarding the vision of the annual conference, including the - 7 development, clarification, interpretation, and embodiment of the vision and serving as leader - 8 of the continuous process of transformation and renewal necessary for the conference to be - 9 faithful to our Christian identity in a changing world.
-Ensuring alignment of the total resources - of the conference to its vision.
-And ensuring the connections among the local, district, annual - 11 conference, and general church ministries for the purpose of networking, resourcing, and - 12 communicating their shared ministry. - 13 I have served as DCM for 5 years during which we launched a new coordinating structure, - 14 faced the uncertainty and fallout of General Conference 2019, journeyed through a pandemic, - transitioned from a compliment of fulltime program staff to a 1⁄2 time director, shifted from 6 - districts to five and moved to the leadership of interim Bishop John L. Hopkins. - 17 Little did I know what was in store when Bishop Sally Dyck asked me to take on the role - 18 temporarily while new structures were developed. - 19 I begin by celebrating the phenomenal support of our churches and Conference Council on - 20 Finance and Administration as we paid our 2021 General Church Apportionments in full.
-These - 21 funds are used to advance the work of Christ and the kingdom across the globe and serve as a - 22 living witness of our connectional nature.
-We receive back more than we can contribute as our - 23 congregations benefit from the work of the general agencies in resourcing, training, mission - 24 presence, disaster response and even local grants. - 25 Since writing the 2021 historic report last spring we have hosted two ordination services and - 26 two annual conference sessions.
-We have navigated the changing landscape of our - 27 denomination.
-Our Events Coordinator, Laura Lopez coordinated 68 events with participation - of 7,675 people over the course of 12 months. - 29 Our communications staff led by Communications Director, Anne Marie Gerhardt said - 30 goodbye to Diane Strzelecki last March and welcomed Lisa Smith as our Communications - 31 Specialist in the fall.
-Together they provide us with weekly e-news, bi-weekly district e-news, - 32 monthly Reporters, a constantly updated website, videos and special announcements, while - also tending to the communications needs of over 50 committees, taskforces, conference staff, - district interests and groups in our conference.
-They produced over 200 touch points for telling - our story during the last 12 months while also using social media to convey our work.
-Our NIC - 36 Reporter and the NIC Today news briefing video from the 2021 annual conference won - 37 communications awards.
-Of note, more recently we produced a new Apportionments - interpretation tool found in the February 2022 Reporter and on the conference website.
+The work of the Director of Connectional Ministries (DCM) is defined in the United Methodist Book of Discipline.
+It includes stewarding the vision of the annual conference, including the development, clarification, interpretation, and embodiment of the vision and serving as leader of the continuous process of transformation and renewal necessary for the conference to be faithful to our Christian identity in a changing world.
+Ensuring alignment of the total resources of the conference to its vision.
+And ensuring the connections among the local, district, annual conference, and general church ministries for the purpose of networking, resourcing, and communicating their shared ministry.

+I have served as DCM for 5 years during which we launched a new coordinating structure, faced the uncertainty and fallout of General Conference 2019, journeved through a pandemic, transitioned from a compliment of fulltime program staff to a 1/2 time director, shifted from 6 districts to five and moved to the leadership of interim Bishop John L. Hopkins.

+Little did I know what was in store when Bishop Sally Dyck asked me to take on the role temporarily while new structures were developed.

+I begin by celebrating the phenomenal support of our churches and Conference Council on Finance and Administration as we paid our 2021 General Church Apportionments in full.
+These funds are used to advance the work of Christ and the kingdom across the globe and serve as a living witness of our connectional nature.
+We receive back more than we can contribute as our congregations benefit from

+We receive back more than we can contribute as our congregations benefit from the work of the general agencies in resourcing, training, mission presence, disaster response and even local grants.
+Since writing the 2021 historic report last spring we have hosted two ordination services and two annual conference sessions.
+We have navigated the changing landscape of our denomination.
+Our Events Coordinator, Laura Lopez coordinated 68 events with participation of 7,675 people over the course of 12 months.
+Our communications staff led by Communications Director, Anne Marie Gerhardt said goodbye to Diane Strzelecki last March and welcomed Lisa Smith as our Communications Specialist in the fall.
+Together they provide us with weekly e-news, bi-weekly district e-news, monthly Reporters, a constantly updated website, videos and special announcements, while also tending to the communications needs of over 50 committees, taskforces, conference staff, district interests and groups in our conference.
+They produced over 200 touch points for telling our story during the last 12 months while also using social media to convey our work.
+Our NIC Reporter and the NIC Today news briefing video from the 2021 annual conference won communications awards.
+Of note, more recently we produced a new Apportionments interpretation tool found in the February 2022 Reporter and on the conference website.
-- 1 I am grateful for the commitment and talents of these staff and all those who help to make the

-- 2 connections between our identity as United Methodists and the work of our local congregations

-- 3 and their communities.
+I am grateful for the commitment and talents of these staff and all those who help to make the connections between our identity as United Methodists and the work of our local congregations and their communities.

-- 4 In Service,

-- 5 Reverend Arlene W. Christopherson
+Submitted by Reverend Arlene W. Christopherson